jpniederer/Dev-eryday/_posts/2018-4-22-Weekly-Update-April-16-22.markdown

 categories: Dev-eryday
 ---

 Another week, another great course on Pluralsight.
 I worked through Vladimir Khorikov's newest content, [Domain-Driven Design: Working with Legacy Projects][ddd].
 There's some excellent material here.
 Throughout the course Khorikov takes a legacy application then extends and modifies it using practices from domain driven design.
 The key concept that makes all of the refactorings possible is an anticorruption layer.
-The anticorruption allows us to work on new features without impacting the old ones by creating a way to map from one version to the other.
+The anticorruption layer allows us to work on new features without impacting the old ones by creating a way to map from one version to the other.

 ![Square the Circle](https://farm1.staticflickr.com/796/40917957534_cbe62b7c3b.jpg)